celinemang/Stellar_Classification-/README.md

-# Stellar_Classification

-Certainly!
-Here's a sample README file for your **Stellar Classification** project:

----

 # Stellar Classification System

 This project develops a machine learning model to classify stars based on photometric data from the **Sloan Digital Sky Survey (SDSS)**.
 Using the `u`, `g`, `r`, `i`, and `z` photometric filter bands, the model predicts the class of astronomical objects.